 Perfect if you want to visit this museum without having to waste time waiting at the ticket office and visit the exhibits at your own pace.

 MoMA offers a complete experience dedicated to modern art suitable for all ages.
-With skip-the-line admission to MoMA you get immediate access to the MoMA Museum in New York to see the world's most famous collection of modern and contemporary art, which houses iconic works such as Picasso's "Les Demoiselles d'Avignon", Miro's "Dutch Interior" and Warhol's "Campbell's Soup Cans".
+If you buy this skip-the-line ticket to MoMA, you will get immediate access to the MoMA Museum in New York to see the world's most famous collection of modern and contemporary art.
+MoMA houses such iconic works as Picasso's "Les Demoiselles d'Avignon", Miro's "Dutch Interior" and Warhol's "Campbell's Soup Cans".

 The repertoire also includes architecture, photography, film, design, performance art and media.
-In addition, with this skip-the-line ticket to MoMA you will also have access to MoMA PS1, the contemporary art center in Long Island City, for 14 days following your visit to the Manhattan venue to soak up even more art.
-This cultural space hosts a variety of exhibitions ranging from artist retrospectives to site-specific exhibitions.
+Plus, with this skip-the-line ticket to MoMA you'll also have access to MoMA PS1, Long Island City's contemporary art center, for 14 days following your visit to the Manhattan venue to soak up even more art.

-If you are a minor or belong to a certain group (student, over 65, etc) you can opt for special rates.
-Check here for prices and how to get cheap tickets for the MoMa.
+If you are a minor or belong to a certain group (student, over 65, etc.) you can opt for special rates.

-If despite the queues, buying tickets at the box office is going to be your option, please note that these are the rates you will find:
+If, despite the queues, buying tickets at the ticket office will be your option, please note that these are the rates you will find: